safimasafi/introtoim/finalProject/journal.md

 In the end, I settled for 3 instruments piano, organ, and drums to add some percussive elements (even thought the piano is considered a percussive instrument!).

 In order to have an instrument selection process, I decided to have three of the seven nails dedicated to instrument change and the remaining four for actual playing; the nail of the instrument selected would also play a sound so that would actually make it 5 nails for playing.

 <img src = “  “>
 <img src = “  “>

 Here is my initial configuration with the first 3 nails from the left acting as instrument changing nails (pins 10-11), and the other as playing nails (pins 6-9).

-And this is some of the code that determines the instruments selected and the piano notes.
+And this is some of the code that determines the instruments selected and the piano notes by a simple counter.
 I added a delay that creates an arpeggiator effect.
 ````
 //Change instrument
 //Piano